Vishnupriya0702/Interview-Preparation/README.md

 3. Where we can reduce the partitions.
 4. How to improve performance in Hive.
 5. Difference between Hive and other datawarehouse tools.
+6.Worked as ETL -developer in various tools such as Informatica/Abinitio.
+Also, have 3+ years of experience in Big Data technologies such as Spark with functional Programming languages(Python, Scala), Hive, Snowflake.
+Familiar with AWS S3, Redshift, SNS and EMR.

 If you are having 8+ years experience then focus on - Performance Tuning Part & Design Aspects